Can one hear the shape of a target zone?

-which form an orthogonal basis for the space of $2\bar{f}$ well-behaving functions.
-Smooth-pasting conditions impose $c_1 =0, c_2=1$ and we obtain the form of the eigenfunctions as given by \eqref{ORTHO}.
-The Fourier coefficients follow in their standard form, using the stationary equation $X_S(f_t)$.
+Sturm-Liouville theory allows us to state that on the interval $[-\overline{f}, +\overline{f}]$, one has a complete set of orthogonal eigenfunctions $\psi_{k}(f)$ satisfying Eq.(\ref{SM}) which form an orthogonal basis for the $2\bar{f}$- well-behaving functions space.
+Smooth-fitting conditions impose $c_1 =0, c_2=1$ and we obtain the form of the eigenfunctions